-Wenthe has written three books of poems: Words Before Dawn (forthcoming LSU Press, 2012; Not Till We Are Lost (2003); and Birds of Hoboken (1995).
+William Wenthe has written four books of poems: God's Foolishness (2016); Words Before Dawn (2012); Not Till We Are Lost (2003); and Birds of Hoboken (1995).
 Not Till We Are Lost won the Best Book of Poetry Award from the Texas Institute of Letters.
 His awards include fellowships from the National Endowment for the Arts and Texas Commission on the Arts, and two Pushcart Prizes.
 He has published poems in journals including Poetry, The Paris Review, The Georgia Review, Tin House, Orion, TriQuarterly, and The Southern Review.
 In addition, he teaches 20th Century British Poetry and has written articles on Yeats, H. D., poetic form and literary theory.

 For more information about graduate study in Creative Writing, please contact Dr. Curtis Bauer, Director of Creative Writing.